 One of the key things in knowing how to grow marijuana seeds is knowing when to harvest.
 Harvesting a cannabis plant too early would lesser products and harvesting it too late would produce a less potent product because as the plant gets older, the THC content drops.

-Knowing how to make proper observations with the trichomes of your cannabis plant is the key in optimizing your harvest.
+Knowing how to make proper observations with the marijuana trichomes of your cannabis plant is the key in optimizing your harvest.
 It takes a lot of skill gained through experience to be able to know when your strain can be harvested.